cucumber-stories/cucumber-datatable/README.md

 First, you have to define a dictionary composed of 2 things.
 It has the same keys as output objects and attach to it the following metadata:

-- columnName: The column name in the gherkin file (`.feature`)
+- `columnName`: The column name in the gherkin file (`.feature`)
-- converter: The converter to use to transform the data from the gherkin data table
+- `converter`: The converter to use to transform the data from the gherkin data table

 You have to use the `cucumberDataTable()` function to create a reusable function used in your steps to transform your data.